by Mark Hodder

 Hammerton Palmer is a man of medium height, well set up and well groomed.
 He wears a moustache and a pointed beard, both of which are peppered with grey, and has grey eyes.
 He often uses pince-nez, which give him a scholarly appearance.

-Some five years before he came to Sexton Blake's attention, Palmer was a struggling stockbroker and a habitual gambler.
+Palmer spent his younger days in India and the East.
+When he moved to London, he set up as a stockbroker but struggled in the business and turned to gambling.
 One day, it occurred to him that, rather than gambling in the ordinary way, he and his fellow card players should gamble in human lives.
 He organised the Death Club.
 Upon joining, every member made a will leaving at least half of their estate to some other member of the club.
 Once a month, a meeting was held and a silver box filled with tiny skulls was placed on the table.
 All the skulls were white except for one, which was black.
 A draw took place, and the individual who drew the black skull was immediately doomed.
 He was given ten days in which to put his affairs in order and was then obliged to commit suicide.
 If he flinched from this, another draw was taken to select a man to murder him.
 When the will was read, the member who received the half share would then divide it equally among his fellow members.
 The scheme attracted desperate men who required high stakes to keep themselves from financial ruin.
 What none of them realised was that Hammerton Palmer had constructed the silver box in such a way as to be always certain that he would draw from it a white skull!
 In this manner, he became a very wealthy City financier.

 Unfortunately for Palmer, one of the club's victim's was associated with Mademoiselle Yvonne, and this drew the Death Club to Sexton Blake's attention.
 In short order, Palmer was exposed as a villain and was forced to flee the country.
 Blake made things too hot for him in Europe, so he shipped to Buenos Ayres, doubled back to Rio Janeiro, and from there worked his way up the coast of South America.
 At Bogoto, he drifted into emerald speculation, buying and selling stolen stones, and doing well enough from the illicit business that he considered settling permanently in Columbia.
 However, with the outbreak of war in Europe, he took the opportunity to sneak unnoticed back to his native country.
 There, his finances dwindled until he was forced to take a job as a shipping clerk.